-The response to an HTTP request is received in the right-hand pane of the HTTP output window (see screenshot below).
+The response to an HTTP request is displayed in the right-hand pane of the HTTP output window (see screenshot below).

-To the right of the Body and Headers tab names are listed the following details about the response:
+To the right of the Body, Headers, and Log tabs are listed the following details about the response:

 •The HTTP status code (explained below)

 •The time from connection made to last response-chunk received

 The Response pane has three tabs: Body (screenshot below left), Headers (screenshot above), and Log (screenshot below right).